 Please note that tax treatment depends on the individual circumstances of each client and may be subject to change in future.
 The content in this article is provided for information purposes only.
 It is not intended to be, neither does it constitute, any form of tax advice.
 Readers are responsible for carrying out their own due diligence and for obtaining professional advice before making any investment decisions.

-The post 2 UK REITs to buy now for huge income appeared first on The Motley Fool UK.
+The post 2 UK REITs to buy now for my Stocks & Shares ISA appeared first on The Motley Fool UK.

-Tom Rodgers has no position in the shares mentioned.
-The Motley Fool UK has recommended Custodian REIT.
+Jon Smith has no position in any of the shares mentioned.
+The Motley Fool UK has recommended LondonMetric Property Plc and Primary Health Properties Plc.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.